Code-Institute-Submissions/joeyo991-joeyo991.github.io/README.md

 ## Site Structure

-The Premier League Quiz website is a single page with a quiz in the shape of a form for the user to complete.
+The Premier League Quiz page is a 10 question quiz for the user to complete.
+Upon finishing they will be shown their results and prompted to enter a name and save their score.

 ## Design Choices